MAS-Bench: A Unified Benchmark for Shortcut-Augmented Hybrid Mobile GUI Agents: MAS-Bench Environment

 \subsection{Details of Predefined Shortcuts Knowledge Base}

 \paragraph{Details of Predefined Shortcuts.} Our shortcut knowledge base was created to provide agents with an authentic yet challenging environment.
 We collect and design shortcuts for 11 selected applications, ensuring their relevance to real-world usage patterns.
+Importantly, we focus on collecting shortcuts that represent \textbf{commonly used functionalities} of these applications, which tend to be stable across app versions.

-\begin{itemize} \item \textbf{APIs Collection}: The API shortcuts in our knowledge base are application-specific internal APIs.
-We identify these APIs through official Android documentation.
-We employ static analysis of the application packages for internal APIs that lack public documentation to identify key functional endpoints. \item \textbf{Deep-Links Collection}: We collect deep-links by analyzing each application's \texttt{AndroidManifest.xml} file.
-This file typically declares the URL schemes and paths the application can handle, providing direct mappings to specific pages or functions. \item \textbf{RPAs Script Design}: RPA scripts are designed for common, highly repetitive sub-tasks (e.g., adding an item with specific options to a shopping cart).
-These scripts can be executed as a single action, serving as a high-level shortcut.
+\begin{itemize} \item \textbf{API Collection}: The APIs in our knowledge base are intent-accessible endpoints rather than private or non-exported APIs.
+We identify documented endpoints from official Android documentation and use static analysis of application packages to locate additional endpoints exposed through standard Android IPC.
+We retain only APIs that can be invoked by standard ADB commands, such as \texttt{adb shell am start}, with Intent actions, data URIs, and extras.
+They do not require root access, debug signatures, hidden permissions, or emulator system modifications. \item \textbf{Deep-Links Collection}: We collect deep-links by analyzing each application's \texttt{AndroidManifest.xml} file.
+This file typically declares the URL schemes and paths the application can handle, providing direct mappings to specific pages or functions. \item \textbf{RPA Script Design}: RPA scripts are designed for common, highly repetitive sub-tasks (e.g., adding an item with specific options to a shopping cart).
+These scripts are implemented using UI tree-based element identification, which provides better robustness against UI layout changes compared to coordinate-based approaches.
+The scripts can be executed as a single action, serving as a high-level shortcut.
 This design enables us to test an agent's ability to utilize complex, pre-built automation routines. \end{itemize}